enginecommerce/engine-flight-manual/people/work_hours.md

 ---
 layout: default
 title: Work Hours
+description: Help us build an environment where each other’s working and focusing hours are respected.
-parent: People
+parent: Engine People
 has_children: false
 permalink: /people/work-hours/
 ---

-# Work Hours
+{% include page_header.html %}

-## Maintain Core Hours from 9:00 AM - 3:00 PM
+# Maintain Core Hours from 9:00 AM - 3:00 PM

-We expect team members to be reachable from 9:00 to 15:00, local time or when they have stated.
+We expect team members to be reachable from 9:00 AM to 3:00 PM, local time or when they have stated otherwise.
 If you are able to be more productive outside of typical office hours, do it and let coworkers know.

-We are building an environment where each other's working and focusing hours are respected; so focus when you need to, respond attentively when you are able, and be courteous of others and their need to focus in kind.
+We are building an environment where each other's working and focusing hours are respected, so focus when you need to, respond attentively when you are able, and be courteous of others and their need to focus in kind.

 ## Expect to Answer the Call